Toward a Characterization of Simulation Between Arithmetic Theories: Unconditional Constraints on Characterizations

 However, $\phi$ is strictly stronger than $Con_{\mathcal S}$ over $\mathcal S$.
 Indeed, $\mathcal S{\vdash}\phi{\rightarrow}Con_{\mathcal S}$ is immediate.
 If also $\mathcal S{\vdash}Con_{\mathcal S}{\rightarrow}\phi$, then $\mathcal S{+}Con_{\mathcal S}{\vdash}\phi$, hence $\mathcal S{+}Con_{\mathcal S}{\vdash}\theta$, contrary to the choice of $\theta$.

 Thus, the same hardness conclusion holds not only for the extension $\mathcal S{+}Con_{\mathcal S}$, but also for strictly stronger true extensions $\mathcal S{+}\phi$.
-Therefore Pudl\'ak's Conjecture is not tight as a converse to Theorem~\ref{theoremfiniteaxiomrelativeconsistencyimpliessimulation}. \end{proofx} Thus, there is a gap between Theorem~\ref{theoremfiniteaxiomrelativeconsistencyimpliessimulation} and Pudl\'ak's Conjecture.
+Therefore Pudl\'ak's Conjecture is not tight as a converse to Theorem~\ref{thm:relative-consistency-implies-simulation}. \end{proof}

+Thus, there is a gap between Theorem~\ref{thm:relative-consistency-implies-simulation} and Pudl\'ak's Conjecture.
 The former is governed by feasible relative consistency, while the latter already yields hardness for extensions $\mathcal S{+}\phi$ satisfying $\mathcal S{+}\phi{\vdash}Con_{\mathcal S}$, that raise absolute consistency.
 A central aim of the paper is to isolate principles that close this gap.